Full Body Skin Cancer Check

 After the examination you will get dressed and the doctor will discuss with you in depth whether there was anything suspicious found in which case the doctor will show you and explain the magnified photographs on the screen and inform you if a biopsy or a follow up photography may be necessary.
 The doctor will discuss with you the risks of you developing skin cancer and various ways of prevention and how to look after your skin effectively.

-As a general rule we recommend that the full body skin cancer check should be done every 12 months.
-However, the doctor will advise you on the most appropriate time interval in your particular case.
+As a rule we recommend that the full body skin cancer check should be done every 12 months.
+However, the doctor will advise you on the most appropriate time interval in your circumstances.